-Term Definition Best value Best value considers financial and non - financial costs and benefits.
-This Dest value includes competitive whole - of life pricing, with the ability to generate a

-Term Definition blend of social, economic and environmental outcomes for the Lockyer Valley Region.
-Supplier A business or entity that provide services, goods or works for monetary trade Exemption Forgo the inclusion of local supplier in a quotation process Local Within the boundaries of Lockyer Valley, Queensland Local Government Area Lockyer Valley Region LVRC Lockyer Valley Regional Council
+Term Definition Best value Best value considers financial and non-financial costs and benefits.
+This includes competitive whole of life pricing, with the ability to generate a blend of social, economic and environmental outcomes for the Lockyer Valley Region.
+Supplier A business or entity that provide services, goods or works for monetary trade Exemption Forgo the inclusion of local supplier in a quotation process Local Within the boundaries of Lockyer Valley, Queensland Local Government Area Lockyer Valley Region LVRC Lockyer Valley Regional Council (Council) Local Buy A Government funded organisation under Local Government Association of Queensland (LGAQ), established to provide procurement services and solutions to Queensland councils whilst promoting the use of local suppliers.
+A web-based portal used for locating Suppliers by region, utilising Local Buy Vendorpanel (LGAQ) arrangements and issuing of Quotes and Tenders to select suppliers and the public market.

-For more procurement definitions refer to the Procurement Guidelines.
+For additional procurement definitions refer to the Procurement Guidelines.